codemayank/falcon-quiz/question2-3/readme.md

 ## Solution

-I have used the Koa framwork to create the node.js server.
+I have used the Koa framework to create the node.js server.
 Mongoose to connect with the mongodb database.
 Data is stored on the local data base.

 ### API Endpoints-